ELE122/ELE122/README.md

 # ELE122

-Here you will find relevant code from each lecture
+Here you will find relevant code from each lecture.